-Archaeological Lab Methods (ANTH550)
+Archaeological Lab Methods (ANTH550) Mixed grad/undergraduate

 Culture & Identity in the African Diaspora (ANTH580)

-Archaeology, African Diaspora, antislavery resistance, social identity, Ethnogenesis, self-liberation, Race, Native Americans
+Archaeology, African Diaspora, Antislavery Resistance, Social Identity, Ethnogenesis, Self-liberation, Race, Native Americans

 Dr. Weik is a historical archaeologist who takes an anthropological, diaspora approach to Africans in the Americas.
 His research methods employ multiple lines of evidence such as documents, oral history, geophysics, GIS data, and material culture.
 Weik’s earliest research involved Africans who escaped from slavery in Florida as well as Mexico, Jamaica, and the Dominican Republic.
 Ethnogenesis and the linkages between indigenous people and Africans were particularly salient in his early works.
 His fieldwork in South Carolina explored plantation and urban slavery.
 As a consultant for the Audubon Society (Mississippi), Weik explored the transition from slavery to tenant farming, and helped restore a place for African American voices and heritage in the nature programs at Strawberry Plains plantation.
 While at Strawberry Plains, Dr. Weik discovered the potential for beginning a new phase of research on African and Native American interactions.
 His current project is examining indigenous Chickasaw slaveholding, community building, African agency, frontier entrepreneurship, and intercultural engagements.
 The latest dimension to this project involves the parallels between African diasporic displacement and “Indian Removal.”
-Weik is exploring this topic in an edited volume which he has been invited to assemble (University of Florida Press), tentatively entitled The Archaeology of Removal.
+Weik is exploring this topic in an edited volume which he was invited to assemble (University of Florida Press), entitled The Archaeology of Removal in North America.
 This volume will explore how archaeologists working on various contexts—industrial complexes, colonial villages, rural towns, modern island fringes, reservations, impoverished homesteads, natural disaster sites, and prisoner camps—are uncovering the causes, consequences, and processes of forced human and material relocation.

 2012 The Archaeology of Antislavery Resistance.
 Gainesville: University Press of Florida.